mkitzan/bare-metal-embedded/README.md

 simplest board possible with the least number of gizmos.
 It's got a user LED to start with, and you can slap it into a bread board for more complex stuff.
 Also, it's the cheapest STM32 board: can't complain there.

-Ada was choosen for learning embedded programming simply because the syntax and type system make for more digestable code.
-God bless C, but it's much easier to understand the intention of each line in Ada compared to C.
-Bare metal programming seems fairly oblique, so anything which facilitates understanding and learning is a big plus.
-Also, the binaries don't seem to suffer much (Blink's binary is 622 bytes and mostly a vector table).